Together our Board, staff and volunteers make a team of people who work to achieve our mission and give visitors the best experience possible.

 Mimi Horita, Marketing and Visitor Services Manager

-An extensive background in tourism and hospitality has prepared Mimi for her role at the Cannery, which includes marketing and social media of the site and its events, membership, and managing a fantastic front-line team to provide the best visitor service experience.
+An extensive background in tourism and hospitality has prepared Mimi for her role at the Cannery, which includes marketing and social media for the site and its events, membership, and managing a fantastic front-line team to provide the best visitor service experience.
 Her favourite part of the job is the daily interaction with visitors to the Cannery, society members, volunteers, and local community (and the walk to work on sunny Steveston days!).

 Shannon King, Manager of Audience Engagement